-The Metropolitan Alliance of Police (MAP), a union representing more than 5,000 police officers, and Joseph Kresch, president of the union chapter representing Metra police officers below the rank of captain, are suing the regional commuter rail service and Metra Police Chief Joseph Perez on charges of violating the Railway Labor Act and of retaliation for the exercise of freedom of speech and association.
+The Metropolitan Alliance of Police, a union representing more than 5,000 police officers, and Joseph Kresch, president of the union chapter representing Metra police officers below the rank of captain, sued the regional commuter rail service and Metra Police Chief Joseph Perez in April 2018, alleging violations of the Railway Labor Act and of retaliation for the exercise of freedom of speech and association.

 Metra and Perez moved to dismiss four counts of the complaint.
 In an opinion issued Feb.
 19, U.S. District Judge Charles Kocoras granted only partial approval of that request.

 Kocoras noted Kresch and the union amended the initial complaint in October to allege further “harassing and retaliatory behavior” aimed at convincing Kresch to drop his suit.
 Included are allegations that Perez indirectly targeted Kresch with a homosexual slur and other insults at command meetings.
 Kresch also alleged his supervisors were told to watch him closely and write up any possible infractions; a commander refused to speak with him regarding downtown stations; and he was passed over for a promotion in April despite topping the eligibility list.

 Kresch eventually resigned from his job and argued he was essentially forced to quit.
 Metra said the voluntary resignation didn’t constitute an adverse employment action and further said Perez’s actions can’t be attributed to Metra.